ballerina-platform/ballerina-dev-website/swan-lake/learn-the-language/language-basics.md

 int n = v[1];
 ```

 Arrays are mutable.
-Ordering is supported based on a lexicographical ordering of members.
+Ballerina supports ordering based on a lexicographical ordering of members.

 The ``==`` and ``!=`` comparison operators perform a deep comparison of two arrays based on the members and their order instead of the memory location.